simonverret/simonverret.github.io/_posts/2019-02-16-tensor-network-diagrams-of-typical-neural-network.md

 Here are the basics: vector have one leg (because they have one index), matrix have two, and more general tensors have as many as their rank.
 You can then illustrate a tensor product by connecting the legs corresponding to the index summed.
 <img class="center" src="/img/neuralTensorNetwork-03.png"  title="basics of the tensor network notation" width="800px"/>

 Since I began working on neural networks, I always try to draw the tensor network diagram corresponding to various architecture visited in <a href='https://www.deeplearningbook.org/'>the Deep Learning book</a>.
-I try to clean it of all ambiguity.
+I try to clean the diagrammatic representation of all ambiguity.
 For example, here is the representation of a simple hidden unit using a sigmoid gate $\sigma(z)$:
 \begin{align}
 h_{i}=\sigma\left(\sum_{j}W_{ij}x_{j}+b_{i}\right)
 \end{align}